Instance Methods #

 }

-}Key Differences Analysis:
+}Key Difference Analysis:

 - Syntax: Except for the keyword spelling (